StefFrustagli/board_gamers_vault/README.md

 #### Users and relevant platforms

-My ideal users are mainly ‘nerds’ and geeky individuals, spanning various age groups, who use different social media platforms.
+My ideal users would mainly be ‘nerds’ and geeky individuals, spanning various age groups, who may use different social media platforms.
 Based on my experience and observations, marketing the website on Instagram, Facebook, and TikTok will effectively reach them.

 **Age Group (45-60 years)**:
 - Primarily use Facebook.